trimerge/trimerge-sync/README.md

 ### Trimerge Graph

-The state history is represented as a directed acyclic add-only graph.
+The state history is a directed acyclic append-only graph.
+Each node represents an edit.

-You can only add new nodes that point to existing nodes, never delete or change existing nodes.
+All nodes are immutable: you can only add new nodes that point to them.

-Each edit is a graph node, there are 3 types of nodes: init, edit, and merge.

-**init**: the initial edit on a given branch, generally a blank document **edit**: a single-parent node with a changed document **merge**: a multi-parent node that combines N documents into one

-### Trimerge Graph Head Nodes
+Each graph node represents an edit with zero, one, or two parents:

+0: an initial edit has no parent, generally a blank document
+1: a single-parent node is a simple edit
+2: a dual-parent node is a merge of the two parents

+#### Trimerging Nodes

 A node is a "head" node if it has no child nodes (i.e. no nodes that reference it as a parent).